Estates manager

 Estates managers manage land and property for organisations in the public, heritage and private sectors

-As an estates manager, you'll be concerned with the historical or heritage preservation of a site and your aim will be to enable an estate to run as effectively as possible.
-Through careful management and coordination, you'll seek to solve problems and maximise financial returns from the estate.
+As an estates manager, you'll be concerned with a site's historical or heritage preservation.
+You'll solve problems and maximise financial returns through careful management and coordination to ensure the estate runs as effectively as possible.
 You'll also work to improve other areas, such as health outcomes or improved social integration.

 The nature of this role can vary according to the type of employer and estate you work for.
 For example, an estates manager for the National Trust will have quite a different role from an NHS estate and facilities manager.

 An important part of your work will be to ensure that longer-term issues are planned for.
-For instance, changes such as improving access, parking and toilet facilities if an estate is looking to increase visitor numbers to a house and gardens or finding ways to facilitate an additional service within a hospital estate, without adding any buildings.
+For instance, improving access, parking and toilet facilities where there is a plan to increase visitor numbers to an estate’s house and gardens.
+Or finding ways to facilitate an additional service within a hospital estate, without adding any buildings.

 Types of estates management